jas-/node-libnmap/README.md

 see [here](https://gist.github.com/jas-/eae6b0c6e82a4e072b97)

 ### scan ###
-A manually specified scan example using a single host (both IPv4 & IPv6 notation), a CIDR range a host range as well as a port range specification.
+The example show shows the types of host ranges supported.
+In this example the default IANA range of reserved ports is scanned per host in each range (1024).

 ```javascript
 var nmap = require('node-libnmap')